Philip-Otter/Otter-Penetration/Penetration Testing Notes/Information Gathering/NETWORK TRAFFIC ANALYSIS.md

 ## Filters
 ***
 - host
-	- show anything with a defined host
+	- show anything with a designated host
 - src/dest
 	- designates src or dest
 	- works on host or ports